LuisaConsiglieri/FocalLaserAblationStudy/Description.md

 ## Graphical representations of the source S directory contents

 ### [SourceGraphics_linear.m](SourceGraphicalRepresentations/SourceGraphics_linear.m)
 This function produces 2-D plots to the source S(r_f,z) for the wavelengths and powers under study.
+This function assumes that the input arguments z1, source1, z2, and source2 are all properly defined and have the correct dimensions when calling the function.

 ### [SourceGraphics_semilogy.m](SourceGraphicalRepresentations/SourceGraphics_semilogy.m)
 This function produces 2-D plots, using a logarithmic scale for the y-axis, to the source S(r_f,z) for the wavelengths and powers under study.
+This function assumes that the input arguments z1, source1, z2, and source2 are all properly defined and have the correct dimensions when calling the function.

 ### [SourceGraphics_breast.m](SourceGraphicalRepresentations/SourceGraphics_breast.m)
 This script illustrates the graphical representations to the source S(r_f,z) in the tumor-healthy breast tissue.

 ### [SourceGraphics_prostate.m](SourceGraphicalRepresentations/SourceGraphics_prostate.m)
 This script illustrates the graphical representations to the source S(r_f,z) in the tumor-healthy prostate tissue.

+## Exact solutions directory contents